-basketball for men, volleyball and pistol competition, table

-tennis, a sports day at Diablo Valley College and a ski trip

-to Squaw Valley.
+The winter quarter will have for women, coed bowling, rifle basketball for men, volleyball and pistol competition, table tennis, a sports day at Diablo Valley College and a ski trip to Squaw Valley.

-The winter quarter will have for women, coed bowling, rifle

-After splitting a pair of games with the College of the Redwoods last weekend, the Don hoopsters will play a "tough San Mateo team," as Coach Tony Nunes described his upcoming opponent.
-This game is scheduled here tomorrow night "played extremely well and showed a lot of class and poise."
-He also said that "Rear and John Sterling played exceptionally well the first night, Bob Van Hoy the second night, and Dwyer both nights."
-Barring any more injuries ne rest of the year, Nunes Last Friday, the Dons came from behind at half-time to beat Redwoods, 63-52.
+The intramural program is planned by Miss Helen Windham and the Recreation 60 class.

+"played extremely well and

+coming opponent.
+This game is scheduled here tomorrow night at 8:00.

+After splitting a pair of games

+with the College of the Red-

+woods last weekend, the Don

+hoopsters will play a "tough San Mateo team," as Coach

+Tony Nunes described his up-

+Last Friday, the Dons came from behind at half-time to beat Redwoods, 63-52.

 IN THIS GAME, high man for the Dons was Jim Rear with 18 points.
 He got all of these in only 22 minutes of playing, after which he had to leave the game with an ankle injury that will keep him off the courts from four to six weeks.

 Nunes stated that the loss of its "leading scorer and one of its fine defensive players would leave a definite hole in the squad."

 The Dons felt the loss of Rear Saturday night as they were narrowly beaten by the Redwoods squad, 74-72.
 It was Bob Dwyer who led the Don scorers with 21 points in this game.

 THE BIG DIFFERENCE in this game besides the loss of Rear was the Dons' hard luck at the free-throw line.
 They missed 25 shots to only nine by the Redwoods.

-Even with the loss Saturday
+Even with the loss Saturday night, Nunes felt that the team Dwyer both nights.

-thinks the Dons are "much better than last year's team and should do quite well, but this year they will be playing in a much tougher conference and meet some tougher teams like San Mateo, who they didn't play last year."
+Barring any more injuries the rest of the year, Nunes thinks the Dons are "much better than last year's team and should do quite well, but this year they will be playing in a much tougher conference and meet some tougher teams like San Mateo, who they didn't play last year."

+showed a lot of class and poise.'
+He also said that "Rear and

+Van Hoy the second night, and

 The coach is "looking forward to the addition of a few football players who will be starting to play now that the grid season is over," he stated.

-BASKETBALL STATS - ADD .
-The combined stats for the two ames are as follows: FG FT TP Av
+BASKETBALL STATS - ADD

+The combined stats for the two games are as follows:

-and the second sec
+FG FT.
+TP Av

 Bob Dwyer 15 5 35 17.5

-Jim Rear 6 6 18 18
+Jim Rear 18

-Jim Martin 5 6 8
+Jim Martin 8

-John Sterling 6 3 15 7.5
+John Sterling

-Bob Van Hoy 6 2 14 7
+Bob Van Hoy 14 7

-FGTom Larsen 1 9 4.5
+FGTom Larsen 4.5

-John Dunning 2 2 6 3
+John Dunning .
+2 2 6 3

-John Dybvig 8 5 21 10.5
+John Dybvig .
+8 5 21 10.5

-C-Polak, 45, run (Limahelu, kick)

-TEAM STATISTICS

-DA C

-First downs 14 21 Net rushing yardage 133 305 Net passing yardage 113 123 Total net yards 246 428 Passing

-Penalties (no. · yds.)5-70 10-86

-OLD FASHIONED

-GOURMET

-Ice Cream

-MADE IN OUR SHOP DAILY

-With This Coupon,

-■ 5¢ OFF ■

-on a 📕

-Hot Fudge Sundae

-Flavors of the Month:

-Pumpkin-Egg Nog-Raspberry

-Open Daily-11 am-10 pm

-1645 Hollenbeck Avenue.
+I THE REAL PROPERTY AND ADDRESS OF ADDRESS O

-\$ CASH FOR YOUR BOOKS \$ IBOOK BUY BACK DECEMBER 16 DECEMBER 17 DECEMBER 18 9:30 - 6:009:30 - 6:00 9:30 - 8:30 WHAT IS A BUY-BACK?
+\$ CASH FOR YOUR BOOKS \$

+Y BACK

+DECEMBER 18

+BOOK BU

+DECEMBER 17

+DECEMBER 16

+WHAT IS A BUY-BACK?
 IF YOU HAVE TEXTBOOKS THAT YOU FEEL YOU NO LONGER NEED, ANY TEXTBOOKS FROM ANY QUARTER AT ANY SCHOOL, WE WILL BUY THEM.

 HOW MUCH WILL WE PAY YOU FOR YOUR BOOKS?

-WE WILL PAY HALF OF THE CURRENT RETAIL PRICE IF: I. THE BOOK IS A CURRENT EDITION, AND 2.
+WE WILL PAY HALF OF THE CURRENT RETAIL PRICE IF:

+1. THE BOOK IS A CURRENT EDITION, AND 2.
 THE BOOK IS IN A SALABLE CONDITION, AND 3.
 THE BOOKSTORE KNOWS THAT THE BOOK WILL BE USED IN THE WINTER QUARTER OF 1969.

 WE WILL ALSO BUY ALMOST ANY BOOK THAT DOES NOT MEET THE ABOVE QUALIFICATIONS, BUT AT LESS THAN HALF PRICE.
-CUSUALLY BETWEEN TWENTY AND THIRTY PERCENT OF CURRENT RETAIL.)
+(USUALLY BETWEEN TWENTY AND THIRTY PERCENT OF CURRENT RETAIL.)
 THE BOOKSTORE ITSELF IS NOT BUYING ANY BOOKS THAT WILL NOT BE USED HERE AT DE ANZA NEXT QUARTER; THESE BOOKS WILL BE PURCHASED BY A BOOK WHOLESALER AND ANY QUESTIONS THAT YOU HAVE REGARDING PRICES PAID FOR THE BOOKS SHOULD BE TAKEN UP WITH THE WHOLESALER.

-THE BOOKSTORE STRONGLY ADVISES THAT YOU KEEP THE

-(a)

-200

-53

-13